Morphē — The Visual Canvas for System Design

 Drag, drop, and connect nodes on an infinite canvas.
 Pan, zoom, select, and group with standard canvas interactions.
 Keyboard-first design for power users.

-Every node is grounded in a λεξις geometric primitive: Entity, Arrow, Join, Fork, Box, Choice, Store, Loop, Proof, Void.
+Every node is grounded in a λεξις primitive across three families: Context, State (closed); Agent, Effect, Branch, Flow, Parallel (open); Time, Proof, Fail (bordered).
 No arbitrary shapes — every element has semantic meaning.

 Move from informal sketch (L1) to formal proof (L5) within the same diagram.
 Each level adds precision without forcing you to restart or change tools.